 Now look at the diamond suit where you have the same card combination only this time in your hand: AQTx.
 As you win trump tricks in dummy you will be leading dimes back towards your hand.
 Your first dime play is to your Ten of dimes.
-You do this because dummy has 3 dimes.
+You do this because dummy has 3 dimes and there is a 25% chance RHO has both the K and J of dimes.

-Finally, if are in a suit contract and an off suit looks like this Dummy: AQT You: xx when you lead towards dummy, call for the Q unless you actually need a shot at 3 tricks in the suit..
+Finally, if are in a suit contract and an off suit looks like this Dummy: AQT You: xx when you lead towards dummy, call for the Q unless you actually need a shot at 3 tricks in the suit.